 - Permanent Injury/Disability

 In worse cases of personal injury, you may lose more than just money.
 For example, a workplace injury could leave you unable to work for years at a time.
-In this case, you should immediately seek a lawyer to pursue workers comp or a lawsuit.
+In this case, you should immediately seek a personal injury lawyer to pursue workers comp or a lawsuit.

 - Loss/Damage of Property

 In the event that someone causes damage to your property, that can become a large expense as well.
 Say someone blows through a red light and hits your car with theirs.
 Now, your car might be totaled, and you have no way to get to work.
 Those kinds of expenses should receive monetary compensation as well.
+Seeking the assisance of a qualified car crash lawyer can help you navigate the legal proess and ensure that you receive the appropriate compensation for the damages caused

 - Emotional Distress